-Share class EUR hedged A dis and EUR
+Share class EUR hedged A dis and EUR hedged I dis

 Ordinary income from interest and/or dividends minus costs ("ordinary net income") as well as net realised price gains can be used for distributions.
 Furthermore, unrealized price gains as well as other assets can also be distributed.